 Gunla is a month-long Buddhist festival that is celebrated annually by the Newar community in Nepal.
 It falls in the Nepali month of Gunla, which corresponds to July/August in the Gregorian calendar.

-The festival is observed mainly by the Buddhist community of the Kathmandu Valley, and it is celebrated in different parts of the valley, including the ancient city of Patan, Boudhanath, and Swayambhunath.
+The festival is observed mainly by the Buddhist community of the Kathmandu Valley.
+It is celebrated in different parts of the valley, including the ancient city of Patan, Boudhanath, and Swayambhunath.

-During the festival, devotees wake up early in the morning and visit various Buddhist monasteries, including Swayambhunath and Boudhanath, to offer prayers and make offerings.
+During the festival, devotees wake up early in the morning.
+They visit various Buddhist monasteries, including Swayambhunath and Boudhanath.
+They offer prayers and make offerings.
 They also recite mantras, chant hymns, and light butter lamps.

-One of the significant features of the Gunla festival is the playing of traditional musical instruments such as Dhimay, Bhusyah, Jhyali, and Panchai Baja.
+One of the significant features of the Gunla festival is the playing of traditional musical instruments.
+These include Dhimay, Bhusyah, Jhyali, and Panchai Baja.
 Devotees parade through the streets playing these instruments, while others follow behind, singing and dancing.

-Another important aspect of the festival is the practice of Gunla Bajan, which involves reciting religious hymns and playing musical instruments.
-This practice is believed to have originated from the practice of monks reciting sutras during the rainy season when outdoor activities were limited.
+Another important aspect of the festival is the practice of Gunla Bajan.
+This involves reciting religious hymns and playing musical instruments.
+This practice started with monks reciting sutras during the rainy season.
+During that time, outdoor activities were limited.

 The Gunla festival is also associated with the tradition of giving alms to Buddhist monks, known as Gunla Bhuja.
 Devotees offer food, clothing, and other essentials to monks to accumulate merit and show their devotion to Buddhism.